 Toshiba Phone System Phaseout Started in 2018 and Ends in 2021

-Before we go into detail about the licensing deadline and its impact on the usability of your phone system, here’s an overview of the situation.
+Before we go into detail on end-of-support and its impact on the usability of your phone system, here's an overview of the situation.

 - Toshiba was acquired by Mitel in 2017.
 They continued to offer and support Toshiba phone systems – specifically the IPedge and Strata CIX models.
 Mitel announced in 2018 that they’ll be phasing out these platforms.